 What looks like a fruit, tastes a little like bread and has so many nutrients it’s almost hard to keep track of all of them?
 The answer: breadfruit.

 This powerful fruit has been a staple for quite some time in the tropical areas where it commonly grows, and that’s a very good thing.
-Breadfruit offers almost half the daily recommended fiber value in one serving and more than 100 percent of the vitamin C you need each day, not to mention over a dozen other important nutrients.
+Breadfruit offers tons of fiber in just one serving and more than 70 percent of the vitamin C you need each day, not to mention over a dozen other important nutrients.

-The nutritive value of breadfruit can hardly be overstated, considering it has gained the attention of a great deal of scientific research for its impact on cancer, heart disease and inflammation.
-You can even use it as an insect repellent better than the leading chemical insect repellant spray.
+The nutritive value of breadfruit can hardly be overstated considering it has gained the attention of a great deal of scientific research for its impact on cancer, heart disease and inflammation.
+You can even use it as an insect repellent that’s better than the leading chemical insect repellant spray.

 What Is Breadfruit?